Texas, Ready or Not.

 Do you know how many wildfires spread in Texas every year?
 Do you know how many chemical accidents have occurred in Texas the past year?

 At Bus Door Films, we believe in ready at all costs.
 Fortunately, we were given the opportunity to partner with the Texas Department of State Health in June of 2019 to create a informative, preparation video in ASL for the Deaf community!
-Public safety applies to all, and we can proudly say we played our part in making sure everyone is #Texasready.
+In this project, we hired a native American Sign Language user that communicated clearly in our language for full accessibility.
+Why is that important?
+Because public safety applies to all!
+As of right now, there is a greater demand to create more videos in ASL than ever before because our culture is demanding equal accessibility to all video content.
+Whether that be COVID-19 related, safety-topics, or just training resources.
+Accessibility matters!
+And now we can proudly say we played our part in making sure everyone is #Texasready.

 We highly encourage you to click on the following link in where you will be directed to the video we created: https://texasready.gov/video-series/